roman-yagodin/PlaneShift.BuildScripts/README.md

 2. ./ps-build-cal3d.sh [-u]
 3. ./ps-build-cs.sh [-u]

-If optional -u switch specified, script updates source from repository, discarding all changes made in local files.
+If optional <code>-u</code> switch specified, script updates source from repository, discarding all changes made in local files.
 If you encounter problems on any step, you should fix them before going further.

 Building CS require gcc 4.6, so ps-build-cs.sh script asks for superuser privilegies to switch gcc alternatives.